microsoft/SynapseML/website/versioned_docs/version-0.11.0/features/simple_deep_learning/about.md

 deep_vision_model = deep_vision_classifier.fit(train_df)
 ```
 DeepVisionClassifier does distributed-training on spark with Horovod under the hood, after this fitting process it returns
 a DeepVisionModel.
-With below code you could use the model for inference directly:
+With this code you could use the model for inference directly:
 ```python
 pred_df = deep_vision_model.transform(test_df)
 ```